Humpback Whales

-Humpback Whale Watching Tours Gold Coast
+Humpback Whale watching tours Gold Coast

-Humpback Whales migrate along the east coast of Australia every winter and spring as they make an extraordinary journey from the ice of Antarctica to the tropical paradise of Far North Queensland.
-The journey takes place every year as over 37,000 Humpback Whales undertake the annual migration to ensure the success of the next generation of calves that will be born this year.
 Feeding in the waters of Antarctica during the summer months, Humpback Whales feast on an enormous quantity of 1-2 tonnes of Antarctic Krill per day.
 The nutrient rich waters of Antarctica enable the whales to put on large amounts of weight in preparation for their gruelling migration ahead.
 The change of season begins from Autumn onwards as the Humpback Whales begin preparation to leave the feeding grounds and start their journey northbound towards the breeding and calving grounds located off the east coast of Australia.

 During late April to May the very first of the northbound Humpbacks have the Australian coastline in sight as they begin to arrive and the steady journey north towards the Great Barrier Reef is well underway by June.
 During the northern migration, males are actively courting and competing for the attention of the females and it is the peak of the breeding season during the winter months.
 Thousands of whales travel north in the coming months as the warmth of the Great Barrier Reef encourages the heavily pregnant females to seek its perfect nursery grounds during the winter months.
 The newborn calves will grow incredibly fast during their time in Far North Queensland and quickly put on good size and fat reserves which they will soon need to insulate them and keep warm on their fast approaching migration towards Antarctica.